Holographic entanglement renormalisation for fermionic quantum matter: EHM, the Ryu-Takayanagi bound and holographic inequalities

 In this formulation of the RG, the index \(i\) represents the RG step, while the parameter \(z\) indicates the {\it strength of the scaling} mechanism: for \(z>0 \), a higher value of \(z\) means that the states of the Hamiltonian become rarer as the index \(i\) increases, while for \(z<0\), the states become denser with increasing \(i\).
 Importantly, we will see subsequently that the parameter $z$ corresponds also to the anomalous dimension of the coupling that leads to a spectral gap in the electronic dispersion, dictating its growth or decay under RG evolution (eq.\eqref{RGbetafunc}).

 Since this is a free theory, the \(k-\)modes are decoupled, and the projection operation preserves the spectrum of the remaining degrees of freedom.
-The renormalised Hamiltonian (eq.~\eqref{mapping}) can then be said to constitute an exact holographic mapping (EHM)~\cite{qi2013,lee2016} in the direction of the RG transformations.
+The renormalised Hamiltonian (eq.~\eqref{mapping}) can then be said to constitute an exact holographic mapping (EHM)~\cite{qi2013exact,lee2016} in the direction of the RG transformations.
 It is also pertinent to note that the sequence of transformations in eq.~\eqref{mapping} can be thought of as a simple and specific example of a unitary renormalisation group (URG) procedure~\cite{anirbanurg1,anirbanurg2} that first disentangles and then projects out a certain set of degrees of freedom.
 Because the operation is unitary, the URG preserves the spectrum in the process.
 In the present case, the disentanglement operation is unity.
 The URG has already been shown to lead to a holographic renormalisation of the Hilbert space geometry which can be seen through the evolution of the Fubini-Study metric under the URG transformations~\cite{anirbanurg1}.
+Our approach differs from MERA implementations like those in refs.~\cite{evenbly2009,evenbly_2016} in the fact that while those are involve a real space renormalisation scheme, we perform our scaling transformations in momentum space.

 More evidence for the holographic nature of the construction comes from the fact that the entanglement entropy for both the massless and massive cases satisfy the bound provided by the Ryu-Takayanagi proposal that relates the entanglement of a conformal field theory (CFT) with the geometry of its gravity dual~\cite{ryu2006,ryu2006aspects}: